 Just like any other bills, if they go unpaid, they may end up in the hands of a collection agency.
 When that happens, you can expect your credit score to take a hit.
 Medical debt is similar to any other debt in its potential to impact your credit.

 However, not all debt is created equal.
 Some credit scoring models put less emphasis on medical debt and lean more heavily on your credit history, credit card usage, and other collection accounts.
-Obviously, it’s best not to rely on credit bureaus to decide your fate: If you can pay your medical bills on time, you are wise to do so.
+Obviously, it’s best not to rely on credit bureaus to decide your fate: If you can pay your medical bills on time or get a medical financing online, you are wise to do so.

 Know What You Owe